Ooken/NekoEngine/README.md

 # NekoEngine
 Parallel RayTracer/PathTracer

+Projects:
+1. Tree			-Generating a hierarchie tree in a (pseudo)parallel way (function adaptable for CUDA)
+2. BoundingBoxes	-Generate Bounding Boxes around tringles inside a Tree
+3. SDL_Win		-Simple Window Handler for SDL2
+4. RayTriangle		-Test if a Ray hits a Triangle

+SideProjects:
+1. Timelapse		-Record the screen slower than it will be saved to the Videofile (creates the Timelapse effect).
+Useful for Working on stuff-Videos

+External Libs:
+1. SDL_Lib		-SDL2 Binary data/libs/includes for Windows

+Other Files:
+README.md		-this readme File
+Autocommit		-Autocommit for linux (just execute this file, enter a commit description and all changes will be uploaded) Makefile		-General Makefile for building all sub-makefiles Makefile_sub		-Preset for creating new Projects

 You are free to use my Makefile as long as you put a reference back to me :3 How To;
 Place the Makefile in your dir (it's the master-file)